Ryder Cup 2023: Date, venue, format and schedule for Rome

 Most golf tournaments such as the Masters and Open Championship are strokeplay, where every shot counts and the player with the lowest score after 72 holes wins.

 The Ryder Cup is matchplay, meaning players compete as individuals or pairs against their opponents rather than the course.
 The pair or player with the lowest score wins the hole.
-For example, if Europe records a four on the first hole and USA a five, Europe will go one-up.
+For example, if Europe record a four on the first hole and the US a five, Europe will go one-up.
 If the scores are reversed on the second, the match will go back to all-square and so forth.

 The match is won when the advantage is bigger than the number of holes remaining.
 If it finishes all-square, the match is halved.

 There are two teams of 12.
-On Friday, there are four fourballs matches in the morning and four foursomes matches in the afternoon.
+On Friday, there are four foursomes matches in the morning and four fourballs matches in the afternoon.
 This is repeated on Saturday.
 It means four players from each team sit out each session, with the team captain selecting his pairs and deciding who to leave out.
 There can be different pairs for each format.

 The only time all 24 players are on the course is Sunday’s ‘singles’ when they go head-to-head in 12 direct match-ups.

-Those proficient at maths will have realised there are 28 points on offer, so both teams are aiming for 14-and-a-half points to win the Ryder Cup.
-A 14-14 tie would see the holders retain the trophy (i.e. the USA on this occasion)
+Those proficient at maths will have realised there are 28 points on offer, so both teams are aiming for 14 1/2 points to win the Ryder Cup.
+A 14-14 tie would mean the holders retain the trophy (i.e. the US on this occasion).

 What is the Ryder Cup schedule?